• Skip to primary navigation

 Jump to Recipe Print Recipe

-Pandesal is soft, buttery, and slightly sweet flavors.
-Its fluffy center combined with a crisp golden brown outer layer of bread crumbs makes every bite delightful.
+Pandesal has soft, buttery, and slightly sweet flavors.
+Its fluffy center is combined with a crisp golden brown outer layer of bread crumbs making every bite delightful.
 This popular Filipino yeast-raised bread roll or pandesal recipe is worth making at home.

-In the Philippines, pandesal is a staple breakfast for most Filipino household.
-When I was growing up, across the street was a bakery and every morning we’d buy pandesal to go with our breakfast for the whole family.
-It was hot and baked fresh from the oven every single day.
-We’d always know when it was ready because we could smell it from our house.
-We are so lucky to have a bakery that was just a few steps away from our house.
+In the Philippines, pandesal is a staple breakfast for most Filipino households.
+When I was growing up, across the street was a bakery and every morning we'd buy pandesal to go with our breakfast for the whole family.
+It was hot and baked fresh from the oven just like the soft ensaymada every single day.
+We'd always know when it was ready because we could smell it from our house.
+We were so lucky to have a bakery that was just a few steps away from our house.

-Pandesal is commonly served hot and may be eaten by itself or dipped in coffee, tsokolate (hot cocoa) or a glass of milk.
-Some people including my husband loves to spread butter (or margarine).
-I on the otherhand loves to compliment it with cheese, peanut butter, or homemade jam.
+Pandesal is commonly served hot and may be eaten by itself or dipped in coffee, tsokolate (hot cocoa), or a glass of milk.
+Some people including my husband love to spread butter (or margarine).
+I on the other hand love to compliment it with cheese, peanut butter, or homemade purple jam.

 ingredients and substitutions

-• Lukewarm milk – Lukewarm milk (not hot or cold) will help activate the dry yeast making it bloom.
-Check the photo below for the dry yeast activitation.
-You can use water as substitute.
+• Lukewarm milk - Lukewarm milk (not hot or cold) will help activate the dry yeast making it bloom.
+Check the photo below for the dry yeast activity.
+You can use water as a substitute.

-• Granulated sugar – We want our pandesal to be slightly sweet with sugar.
-Sugar is also useful to provide food for the yeast.
+• Granulated sugar - We want our pandesal to be slightly sweet with sugar.
+Sugar is also useful in providing food for the yeast.
 Add 1 more tablespoon if you want extra sweet.

 • Salt – Adds flavor and one of the main ingredients.

-• Butter – You can use shortening, avocado oil, or coconut oil as substitute.
+• Butter - You can use shortening, avocado oil, or coconut oil as substitutes.

 • Eggs – As a binder and adds flavor.

-• All purpose flour – All purpose flour is very easy to find and the most accesible in the grocery store but you can use bread flour if you want light and airy bread.
-Just use 1:1 ratio.
+• All-purpose flour - All-purpose flour is very easy to find and the most accessible in the grocery store but you can use bread flour if you want light and airy bread.
+Just use a 1:1 ratio.

-• Breadcumbs – To coat our bread.
-You can use oatmeal or cornmeal as substitute.
+• Breadcumbs - To coat our bread.
+You can use oatmeal or cornmeal as substitutes.

 instructions